 Only slight limitations exist on this site for implementing vegetative management practices.
-This site has moderate limitations for seeding due to an occasional rock outcrop and stones on or near the surface.
 Mechanical, chemical, and fire are satisfactory methods of brush management on this site, however three-tip sagebrush may re-sprout if any of these treatments are used.
 Planning should carefully analyze the stand of perennial grasses and forbs, because removal of three-tip sagebrush can result in a significant increase in cheatgrass and medusahead.
 If the plant community becomes dominated with cheatgrass, increased fire frequency could irreversibly degrade the community.
-Slight to moderate limitations exist on this site for implementing facilitating practices such as water developments, salting, and fencing
+Slight to moderate limitations exist on this site for implementing facilitating practices such as water developments, salting, and fencing.